 Pacific Habitat Services (PHS) completed a draft wetland and riparian area inventory and assessment for Bonny Slope West.

 - This PowerPoint presentation describes PHS's methodology and conclusions.

 - This Local Wetlands Inventory, Vegetated Corridor and Riparian Areas Map shows the boundaries of these areas in Bonny Slope West, as determined by PHS.

 The project team received several written comments expressing concern about school capacity in the vicinity of bonny Slope West.

 - This Frequently Asked Questions - Schools handout contains information provided by the Beaverton School District about school capacity and other issues.

-We welcome your input on any of the reports, maps, and links above and encourage you to submit your comments in the box below or by email to email@example.com.
+Interested in commenting on this project?
+We welcome your input on any of the reports, maps, and links for the project and encourage you to submit your comments in the box below or by email to email@example.com.
 Your comments will be shared with the Bonny Slope West community planning project team.